-This subject can lead to students studying a wide range of Higher Education degree courses.
-The course also enables students to develop an understanding of the business world and therefore would be useful for those students wanting to gain employment or to start a business.
+This subject can lead to students studying a wide range of Higher Education degree courses and apprenticeships.
+The course also enables students to develop an understanding of the business world and therefore would be useful for those students wanting to gain employment or to start a business of their own.